GreatTitanDev/NeuralSheild-repo/CONTRIBUTING.md

-# Contributing to ShieldGate
+# Contributing to NeuralSheild

-First off, thank you for considering contributing to ShieldGate! 🎉 It's people like you that will help us build a safer internet for everyone.
+First off, thank you for considering contributing to NeuralShield! 🎉 It's people like you that will help us build a safer internet for everyone.

 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.
 It also communicates that you respect the time of the developers managing and developing this open-source project.